Back to Glossary

 Technical

-What is Photo Library Sorting?
+What Photo Library Sorting means

 Photo library sorting addresses the challenge of organizing thousands or tens of thousands of digital photos in ways that make them easy to find, browse, and share.
 This includes both automated and manual organization methods that work with photo-specific metadata and content.

-How Photo Library Sorting Works
+Photo Library Sorting in practice

 Photo sorting typically uses EXIF data (date, location, camera settings), content analysis (face recognition, object detection), and manual tagging to organize photos by various criteria.
 Advanced systems can automatically detect events, group similar photos, and create searchable catalogs.